nginxinc/kubernetes-ingress/docs/content/configuration/virtualserver-and-virtualserverroute-resources.md

 ```

 NGINX Ingress Controller validates VirtualServerRoute resources in a similar way.
-NGINX Ingress Controller validates VirtualServerRoute resources in a similar way.

 **Note**: If you make an existing resource invalid, NGINX Ingress Controller will reject it and remove the corresponding configuration from NGINX.
-**Note**: If you make an existing resource invalid, NGINX Ingress Controller will reject it and remove the corresponding configuration from NGINX.

-## Customization using ConfigMap
 ## Customization using ConfigMap

 You can customize the NGINX configuration for VirtualServer and VirtualServerRoutes resources using the [ConfigMap](/nginx-ingress-controller/configuration/global-configuration/configmap-resource).
 Most of the ConfigMap keys are supported, with the following exceptions: